csgcmai/lqp_face/ReadMe.txt

 'lfw-list-view1.txt'.
 See the file computeFeatures.sh for further help.

 Please note that computed features for each input image are stored linearly in a separate binary file.
-You can read this binary file using the provided matlab or python code.
+You can read this binary file using the provided Matlab (readFeatureFile in matlab directory) or python code (function read_feature_file in face-rec/code/trainAndEvaluateLFW.py).

 2. Python (Both for features computation and face-verification)
 ---------------------------------------------------------------